RandoOnSteam/repacklibs/README.md

 #define STB_TEXTEDIT_K_WORDRIGHT ( KEY_RIGHT | STB_TEXTEDIT_K_CONTROL )
 ```

-and here's an version of getwidth() and layoutrow() that will handle
+and here's a version of getwidth() and layoutrow() that will handle
 all types of newlines:

 ```c